Mrian07/Proyeksi/docs/api/apiv3/example/README.md

 ![work package empty create schema project](./wp-create-form-schema-project.png)

 Whether the available values for a project are embedded directly within the schema or available only after having called an additional endpoints depends on the amount of values that are expected to be returned for each.
-While there can be hundreds, even thousands, of projects, there typically are only a few types in an OpenProject instance.
+While there can be hundreds, even thousands, of projects, there typically are only a few types in an ProyeksiApp instance.
 And for non resource referencing properties like `subject` no `availableValues` are provided at all so a client needs to handle all those cases.

 Using the various available values, the client can now construct a body that will not return any validation errors: